Zucchini Noodles with Chicken, Spinach and Parmesan

 Absolutely!
 Zucchini noodles are one of the items I meal prep most frequently.

 The zucchini noodles will stay good for several days in the refrigerator.
+But don’t try to freeze them – they’ll go mushy.

-For More Healthy Zucchini Noodles Recipes
+More Healthy Zucchini Noodles Recipes

 - Zucchini Noodle Caprese